2007 San Diego Chargers season: Postseason

+Game summaries

-AFC Wild Card Playoff (Sunday January 6, 2008): vs. Tennessee Titans
+AFC wildcard playoffs: vs. Tennessee Titans

 Entering the playoffs as the AFC's No. 3 seed, the Chargers began their playoff run at home against the sixth-seeded Tennessee Titans, in a rematch of Week 14, which saw San Diego trail early, then rally to tie the game in the fourth quarter and win in overtime.

 In the first half, the Chargers trailed early as Titans kicker Rob Bironas managed to get a 30-yard field goal in the first quarter and a 44-yard field goal in the second quarter.
 In the third quarter, the Chargers rallied to take the lead with kicker Nate Kaeding nailing a 20-yard field goal, along with QB Philip Rivers completing a 25-yard TD pass to WR Vincent Jackson.
 In the fourth quarter, San Diego pulled away with RB LaDainian Tomlinson getting a 1-yard TD run.
 However, San Diego Chargers tight end Antonio Gates had to leave the game with a right toe injury earlier in the game, and never returned.

 With the win, not only did the Chargers improve their overall record to 12–5, but they also gave the franchise its very first playoff win since the 1994–95 AFC Championship Game which led them to Super Bowl XXIX.
 The team advanced to the AFC Divisional Playoff.
+Chargers go to the Divisional Round and win to the Colts 28-24.
+But lost in the AFC Championship Game to the Patriots 21-12.